Research Experience for Undergraduates

 Eligibility

-- Students must be a citizen or a permanent resident of the United States.
+- Students must be a citizen or a permanent resident of the United States to be eligible for National Science Foundation (NSF) funding.

-- Note: The NSF-funded REU program can only support citizens or permanent residents (including Green Card holders) of the United States, but the University of Illinois Urbana-Champaign Department of Physics is excited to host at least one international student each summer.
+- The NSF-funded REU program can only support citizens or permanent residents (including Green Card holders) of the United States.

 - Applications are not accepted from currently enrolled students at the University of Illinois Urbana-Champaign.